brunodifranco/project-house-rocket-insights/README.md

 *The in-depth Python code explanation is available in [this](https://github.com/brunodifranco/project-house-rocket-insights/blob/main/jupyter-house-rocket.ipynb) Jupyter Notebook.*

 # 2. **Data Overview**
 The data was collected from [Kaggle](https://www.kaggle.com/).
-This [dataset](https://www.kaggle.com/datasets/harlfoxem/housesalesprediction) contains house sale prices for King County, from May 2014 to May 2015.
+This [dataset](https://www.kaggle.com/datasets/harlfoxem/housesalesprediction) contains house sales prices for King County, from May 2014 to May 2015.
 The features descriptions are available below:

 | Feature | Definition |
 |---|---|